Ashon/ansible-openstack-inventory/README.md

 # Ansible Dynamic Inventory for Openstack
   Simple Ansible Dynamic Inventory for Openstack

+## dependencies
+  You need to get openstack cli to use this dynamic inventory.

 ## Usage
   configure openstack.yml (config for dynamic inventory)